Become a Parishioner

 At the Eucharistic Procession (Communion) everyone is invited to come forward.
 All practicing Catholics receive the consecrated host at this time.
 If you are not a practicing Catholic, out of respect for the Consecrated Holy Eucharist, you are asked to cross your arms over your chest to receive a blessing.

 If you are Catholic and are returning to the Church, if you'd like to learn more about the Catholic Faith, or if you're interested in becoming Catholic, St. John's offers RCIA (The Rite of Christian Initiation of Adults) sessions, usually starting in the fall.
-You can also always stop and chat with Father Carlson after Mass, email him at Fr.firstname.lastname@example.org, or stop in during parish office hours.
+You can also always stop and chat with Father Carlson after Mass, or email him at Fr.email@example.com.

-For an interactive website that has more information about the Catholic Faith today, you may also find the following link of interest: http://www.catholicscomehome.org/.
+For an interactive website that has more information about the Catholic Faith today, please click HERE.